joelouthan/Theologicus/src/pastorals/1-timothy4-11-5-2.md

 Here is the good news: Christ is inviting you right now to give him that back-breaking load.

->Matthew 11:28-30 (CSB) “Come to me, all of you who are weary and burdened, and I will give you rest.
+>Matthew 11:28-30 “Come to me, all of you who are weary and burdened, and I will give you rest.
 Take up my yoke and learn from me, because I am lowly and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”

 Some of y'all are not ready to give up on your idols and your sins just yet.
 Keep on.
 That will take you straight to death and into Hell.